 Editor-in-Chief ATZ | MTZ Group

-On the basis of the short version of the paper, the Scientific Advisory Board for the Symposium will decide whether to accept it.
+On the basis of the short version of the paper, the Scientific Advisory Board for the conference will decide on its acceptance.

-The time allowed for presentation is 20 minutes with a subsequent discussion.
+The time allowed for presentation is 20-25 minutes with a subsequent discussion.
 The registration fee will be waived for one speaker per paper presented.
-The presentation language is either German or English.
 The language of the manuscripts and slides is English.